deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

   around, Delta used to download them and throw away.
 - We optimized the traffic on idle, when the app isn't used.
 In 10 minutes, it used to consume 6 kB - [this was reduced down to 107 bytes.](https://github.com/deltachat/deltachat-core-rust/issues/506)
-- It's now possible to postpone attachment download, until you have WiFi.
+- It's now possible to postpone attachment download, until you have Wi-Fi.
 - We combined read-receipts into one message, when they are sent in the same moment.
 Before, there was an email for each read receipt.